ABCofGaGaSu/NYCUFD/README.md

 ## License

-This **NYCUFall** dataset is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/) by National Yang Ming Chiao Tung University (NYCU).
+This **NYCUFD** dataset is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/) by National Yang Ming Chiao Tung University (NYCU).
 You can use, copy, transform and build upon the material for non-commercial purposes as long as you give appropriate credit by citing our paper (to be published in near future), and indicate if changes were made.

 ### Commercial Use